kbowden1800/bouncing-box/README.md

 You can create animation on a web page by changing the appearance of an object over time.
 A traditional animation is made up of individual "frames" of still images that change slightly over time.
 If you flip between these images rapidly the viewer sees the scene as motion (think of a flipbook!).

 We can do the same thing in programming by constantly changing the state of our program.
 The `setInterval` function allows us to setup a timer, where we call a function every so often. **How often**, the time between function calls, is called the interval.
 That interval is expressed in milliseconds, or thousandths of a second.
-The function that we call will make slight changes every interval such that the state of our program is constantly animated.

-The following code calls our `update` function every 50 milliseconds, which is about 20 times per second (It's already there so you don't need to copy/paste this):

-    setInterval(update, 50);

-The `update` function is where we will modify the state of our program so that when it is called our box moves.
-To do so we need to change the `position` of the box and update the box's css accordingly.
+In this program, the code `setInterval(update, 50);` calls our `update` function every 50 milliseconds, which is about 20 times per second.
+Each time it does we need to change the `position` of the box and update the box's css accordingly.

-Add the following code to the `update` function so it looks like this:
+Add the following code nested within the `update` function:

-    var update = function() {
-        position = position + speed;
+    position = position + speed;    // increase position on every update box.css('left', position);      // update box's CSS with the new position

-        box.css('left', position);
-    };
+**QUESTION: If this code happens every 50 milliseconds, what will the value of position be after 200 milliseconds?**

 ### TODO 4: Handling events